idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 This feature can also be used as an alternative to Project > Export as bilingual document, although it does not support the import feature.
 Open the HTML file in OpenOffice/LibreOffice and save it as .odt or .docx.

 **Project > Export and exchange > (Convert) To Text file** = Save all segment pairs in a plaintext document.
 The exported TXT takes into account the filtered segments.

+Note: the option Filter > Source and Target segments preview also determines the language of export/conversion of the project to a Text file.
+Thus, you can choose to export only the source text, or only the target text.

 ## Edit